hongyuanjia/rdyncall/README.md

 - nested aggregate fields and by-value aggregate calls on supported DynCall backends.

-Callback signatures currently do not support aggregate by-value arguments or returns.
+For callbacks, `ccallback()` supports aggregate by-value arguments and returns on the implemented x86_64 and ARM64 dyncallback backends.

 ## DynPort Bindings